vmi84/HomeSchoolApp/docs/AppStructure.md

-# HomeSchoolApp Structure Documentation
+# PETS_app Structure Documentation

 ## Core Screens

-HomeSchoolApp is organized into four main tabs, each serving a specific purpose in the homeschooling management experience:
+PETS_app is organized into four main tabs, each serving a specific purpose in the homeschooling management experience:

 ### 1. Learning Compass (Profile)